yaodongyu/TRADES/README.md

 TRADES minimizes a regularized surrogate loss L(.,.) (e.g., the cross-entropy loss) for adversarial training:
 ![](http://latex.codecogs.com/gif.latex?\min_f\mathbb{E}\left\\{\mathcal{L}(f(X),Y)+\max_{X'\in\mathbb{B}(X,\epsilon)}\mathcal{L}(f(X),f(X'))/\lambda\right\\})

+The first term encourages the natural error to be optimized by minimizing the “difference” between f(X) and Y , while the second regularization term encourages the output to be smooth, that is, it pushes the decision boundary of classifier away from the sample instances via minimizing the “difference” between the prediction of natural example f(X) and that of adversarial example f(X′).
+The tuning parameter λ plays a critical role on balancing the importance of natural and robust errors.

 ### How to import the TRADES loss for your adversarial training?
 * To get started, cd into the directory.
 Put file 'trades.py' to the directory.
 Then write the following head in your running 'xxx.py' file and replace your loss with TRADES_loss():
 ```bash